Photography is Not a Crime

 The house was later owned by Oliver Taylor, William Pepper, and S. Coletti.

 I want to say this photo was taken without incident, but while we were photographing this Second Empire residence from the highway shoulder, a very crude woman came out of a hair salon across the street.
 After she exchanged some words with us, she went back inside.
-We continued to photograph the house from the shoulder, careful to not trespass when we heard a gunshot from a pistol.
+We continued photographing the house from the shoulder, careful not to trespass when we heard a gunshot from a pistol.

-We walked back to the vehicle and called for the police who took down our information and questioned the woman.
+We returned to the vehicle and called the police, who took down our information and questioned the woman.

 The state police noted we were well within our rights to photograph the house and encouraged future visits.
 I did not expect this post to go viral, but it’s now made headlines in local media.